CyVerse-learning-materials/cyverse-data-and-software-management-workshop/index.rst

     **Costs/Funding/Registration**:

-    A fee of $40 US for each workshop ($80 US total if attending both) covers the use of the facility.
+    A fee of $40 US for each workshop ($80 US total if attending both) covers facility setup and administrative costs, as well as AM and PM refreshment breaks.
 Participants are responsible for all costs associated with their attendance (travel, lodging, meals, etc.).
-The workshop fee will cover facility setup and administrative costs, as well as AM and PM refreshment breaks.
-    There will be an optional luncheon between the workshops on Thursday October 4 at a cost of $20 US.
+The workshop fee will cover There will be an optional luncheon between the workshops on Thursday October 4 at a cost of $20 US.